CahootsMalone/3d-movie-maker-stuff/docs/3D-Movie-Maker-File-Formats.md

 ## TMAP (Texture Map)

+Some textures contain one or more columns of apparent junk pixels (random colours) on the right side of the image.
+These columns are included in the column count (i.e., width) stored in the `TMAP` file.

+Materials that reference textures containing junk data also reference a `TXXF` file (materials referencing textures with no junk data do not), so presumably the `TXXF` file contains information that crops the texture or otherwise specifies how the extra columns are to be interpreted.

 Offset | Type | Length | Description
 ---|---|---|---
 0 | N/A | 4 | Signature (0x01_00_03_03)